 1. Credibility: ‘I know my stuff’

 When you speak about your category, your business, and the industry, ensure that you know what you are talking about.
 Credibility is about the other person believing that you are the expert on that particular subject.
-Identify which subjects you are asked about and yet know least; Supply chain?
+Identify which subjects someone asks you about and yet know least; Supply chain?
 In-store operations?
 How the product is made?
 Then score yourself, out of 10, and ask yourself, how credible you are in front of a buyer on the top 3 subjects you are asked about.

 Action: If your score is low find someone credible that you know on each subject and book a meeting to challenge them to improve your credibility.